 Chromebooks do not come with optical drives, this means you will not be able to play your favorite DVDs and Blu-Ray Discs.
 Also, there is no way of getting around this limitation as Chromebooks do not support external optical drives.

-This is not a major disadvantage as optical disk drives are gradually getting phased out of most laptop computers.
+This is not a major disadvantage as optical disk drives have almost been phased out and computers no longer support optical disc drives.